cisco-en-programmability/ansible-collection-catalystwan/roles/manager_mode/README.md

-# Ansible Role: vmanage_mode
+# Ansible Role: manager_mode

-This Ansible role is designed to configure the operational mode of Cisco SD-WAN devices within a vManage environment.
-It can be used to set the mode for both controller (vSmart, vBond, vManage) and Edge (vEdge, cEdge) devices.
+This Ansible role is designed to configure the operational mode of Cisco SD-WAN devices within a Manager environment.
+It can be used to set the mode for both controller (vSmart, vBond, Manager) and Edge (vEdge, cEdge) devices.

 ## Role Description

-The `vmanage_mode` role performs the following tasks:
+The `manager_mode` role performs the following tasks:

 1. Verifies that the required variables for the role are present.
-2. Sets the vManage mode for all controller devices including vSmart, vBond, and vManage instances.
+2. Sets the Manager mode for all controller devices including vSmart, vBond, and Manager instances.
-3. Optionally sets the vManage mode for all Edge devices if `edge_instances` are defined.
+3. Optionally sets the Manager mode for all Edge devices if `edge_instances` are defined.

 ## Requirements